HotDB-Community/hotdb-documents/docs/en/v2.5.6/white-paper.md

 #### SQL firewall and white list

-Users can set SQL firewall to intercept suspicious operations, such as \"DELETE without WHERE condition, and UPDATE without WHERE condition.\"; they can also set IP access white list to limit the range of IP addresses allowed to connect to HotDB Server service.
+Users can set SQL firewall to intercept suspicious operations, such as "DELETE without WHERE condition, and UPDATE without WHERE condition."; they can also set IP access white list to limit the range of IP addresses allowed to connect to HotDB Server service.

 ![](assets/white-paper/image45.png)